Edtison/desktop_tensile_testing_machine_eddi/README.md

 Please Note: a good part of this project is made in german language

-IF you want to contribute please let me know
+If you want to contribute please let me know

 ![Construction Diagram](Pictures/Diagram_Extrudr_PCTG.jpeg)